numbat70/lochsup/_docs/Content/10-SUP_SOP_SITES.md

 - When assessing wind, it is likely that a lighter NE wind will cancel a session, 10kts gusts or above, than would be the case with a SW wind.
 - Westerly wind can cause a deceptively calm shore as the hills behind you are sheltering the near shore BUT it will get windy after 50 metres offshore.
 - When operating in Westerly or North Westerly winds, keep strict zoning to hold water users with 50metres of the shore near the visitors centre or compound (Nw Shoreline)
 Easterly or North Easterly winds blow directly onto the shore that we launch from.
-You should not operate when the wind, (now and forecast), is above 5knots
+You should not operate when E or NE wind, (now and forecast), is above 10knots

 Operational Wind Limits by Wind Direction:
 ![Wind Limits for SUP](https://numbat70.github.io/clyde/Content/SUPwind.png "Wind Limits for SUP")